-For an Avaya Oceana® Solution deployment that supports 1000 active agents or less, ensure that you also add the CentralizedLoggingService SVAR to Avaya Oceana® Cluster 1.
+For an Avaya Oceana[®] Solution deployment that supports up to 100 active agents, install the CentralizedLoggingService SVAR on Avaya Oceana[®] Cluster 1.

-- 8. (Optional) Perform the following steps if your solution supports Avaya AnalyticsTM: - a.
+- 8. (Optional) Perform the following steps if your solution supports Avaya Analytics[TM]: - a.
 On the Cluster Editor page, select the Reliable Eventing Groups tab. - b.
-Configure the Reliable Eventing group for Avaya Oceana® Cluster 1.
-For more information, see Deploying Avaya AnalyticsTM for Oceana®.
+Configure the Reliable Eventing group for Avaya Oceana[®] Cluster 1.
+For more information, see Deploying Avaya Analytics[TM] for Oceana[®].